dominait/dmit1530/web starter kit/README.md

+# Web Dev Starter Kit
-This web starter kit is a simple framework for building websites.
+This web starter kit RoughNeck is a simple framework that you can use to create static sites the old fashioned way.
+Put together on rig at a time.
 The framework utilizes the following resources.

 ## CSS Files